 1. Thinning thickened plantings.

-2. Removal of plant debris.
+2. Removal of plant residues.

 3. Removal and destruction of rotten berries.